defined: Semantically Enriched Vectors

 Coerce to base R types

-Coerce back the labelled country vector to a character vector:
+as_character() converts the vector to a base R character vector.

 as_character(country)